krishnabx/real-estate-price-prediction/README.md

 # 🏡 End-to-End ML Home Price Prediction

-Built with a complete ML → API → Frontend workflow.
+*A complete ML → API → Frontend workflow*

 I built this as a complete end-to-end machine learning project.
 I started by loading and cleaning the housing dataset, handling missing values, and performing outlier detection using statistical analysis.
 From there, I engineered new features, explored dimensionality reduction techniques, and evaluated multiple models.
 I used GridSearchCV for hyperparameter tuning and applied K-Fold cross-validation to validate model stability.